acoomans/SimulatorRemoteNotifications/README.md

 SimulatorRemoteNotifications is an iOS library to send mock remote notifications to the iOS simulator.

-The library extends _UIApplication_ by embedding a mini server that listen for udp packets containing JSON-formated payload.
+The library extends _UIApplication_ by embedding a mini server that listen for UDP packets containing JSON-formated payload.
+Is also contains a service to send notifications to the mini server, for use in tests.

 Note that SimulatorRemoteNotifications does not send notification through Apple's Push Service.